Theory of Bessel Functions of High Rank - I: Fundamental Bessel Functions: Bessel equations

 Let $\varsigma = S_n (\usigma)$.
 For the moment, let us assume that $ \ulambda $ is generic.
 For $l = 1, ..., n$ and $m = 0, 1, 2, ...$, $G (s; \usigma, \ulambda)$ has a simple pole at $\lambda_l - m$ with residue

 Here we have used Euler's reflection formula for the Gamma function.
-Applying Cauchy's residue theorem, $J (x ; \usigma, \ulambda)$ is developed into an absolutely convergent series if one shifts the contour $\EuScript C$ far left, and, in view of (\ref{7eq: series solution J ell (z; sigma)}), we obtain
+Applying Cauchy's residue theorem, $J (x ; \usigma, \ulambda)$ is developed into an absolutely convergent series on shifting the contour $\EuScript C$ far left, and, in view of (\ref{7eq: series solution J ell (z; sigma)}), we obtain

 with

 Because of the possible vanishing of $\sin \lp \pi (\lambda_{l } - \lambda_{k} ) \rp$, the definition of $S_{l } ( \ulambda) $ may fail to make sense if $\ulambda $ is not generic.
 In order to properly interpret \eqref{7eq: J(x; sigma; lambda) as a sum of J ell (x; sigma; lambda)} in the non-generic case, one has to pass to the limit, that is,